 Step 3: Test the pasta partway through cooking.
 This is another point of confusion for a lot of people learning how to make pasta perfectly: how long should you cook your pasta?
 The answer is, it depends.
 If you’re making an uncooked sauce, like pesto, or just tossing with olive oil, herbs, and cheeses, you want to cook your noodles all the way to al dente.

 For those not in the know, “al dente” literally means “to the tooth.”
 The practical meaning, as far as pasta is concerned, is that the noodles are cooked to the degree that they are firm but not hard or crunchy.
-You should be able to bite through them without any grit inside the noodle, but they should maintain a firm structure, never squishy, gummy, or soggy.
+You should be able to bite through them without any grit inside the noodle, but they should maintain a firm yet soft structure — never crunchy, squishy, or gummy.

 In this case, you’ll also want to reserve 1 cup of your pasta’s cooking water, some of which you will add to your sauce to finish cooking the pasta.
 This also has the added bonus of creating a more velvety texture, as the starch in the water thickens the sauce a touch while adding a little body.